 Under the direction of Dr. Carl Brandon, students and staff of the University of Vermont’s CubeSat Lab built a1U CubeSat (10 cm x 10 cm x 10 cm, 1 kg) that was launched by NASA's ELaNa IV program on an Air Force Minotaur 1 rocket on November 19, 2013.
 Besides the 15 classified Air Force satellites aboard, there were two NASA CubeSats and 12 university CubeSats.
 Neither NASA CubeSat worked, 8 of the university CubeSats were never heard from, 2 had partial contact for one day, and one worked for four months.
 The VTC CubeSat, worked for two years and two days until it burned up in reentry over the Pacific.
 All the other CubeSats were programmed in C and ours in SPARK/Ada.
 This was our first CubeSat and 80% of the software was written by an undergrad with no prior SPARK/Ada experience.
 Dr. Brandon will describe the experience and the additions to the CubeSat software called CubedOS.

 Update on AdaCore Technologies for AcademiaDr.
 Yannick Moy, AdaCore

 Update on the Ada Community and Alire Package ManagerFabien Chouteau, AdaCore

 General Discussion/Q&A/Closing Statement

-Dr. Yannick Moy is a Senior Software Engineer at AdaCore leading the company’s static analysis efforts as well as the development of SPARK, a software source code analyzer aiming at verifying safety/security properties of programs.
-He frequently talks about SPARK in articles, conferences, classes and blogs (in particular blog.adacore.com).
-Yannick previously worked on source code analyzers for PolySpace (now The MathWorks) and at Université Paris-Sud.
+Dr. Yannick Moy is Head of the Static Analysis Unit at AdaCore, leading the company’s static analysis efforts, and a developer of SPARK, a software source code analyzer aiming at verifying safety/security properties of programs.
+He frequently talks about SPARK in articles, conferences, classes, and blogs (in particular blog.adacore.com).
+Yannick previously worked on source code analyzers for PolySpace (now The MathWorks) and at Université Paris-Sud